AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ## Switch Tag Environment for WKND Site

-The [WKND](http://wknd.site/us/en.html) is a public facing site built based on [an open-source project](https://github.com/adobe/aem-guides-wknd) designed as a reference and [tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) for an AEM implementation.
+The [WKND](https://wknd.site/us/en.html) is a public-facing site built based on [an open-source project](https://github.com/adobe/aem-guides-wknd) designed as a reference and [tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html) for an AEM implementation.

-Instead of setting up an AEM environment and installing the WKND code base, you can use the Experience Platform debugger to **switch** the live [WKND Site](http://wknd.site/us/en.html) to *your* tag property.
+Instead of setting up an AEM environment and installing the WKND code base, you can use the Experience Platform debugger to **switch** the live [WKND Site](https://wknd.site/us/en.html) to *your* tag property.
 However, you can use your own AEM site if it already has the [Adobe Client Data Layer enabled](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html#installation-activation).

 1. Log in to Experience Platform and [create a Tag property](https://experienceleague.adobe.com/docs/platform-learn/implement-in-websites/configure-tags/create-a-property.html) (if you haven't already).
 1. Ensure that an initial tag JavaScript [library has been created](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/libraries.html#create-a-library) and promoted to the tag [environment](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/environments/environments.html).